slsdetectorgroup/slsDetectorPackage/docs/src/softwarearchitecture.rst

 It can also listen to multiple ZMQ sockets from the Receiver(s) or the external processing chain to assemble the full image for GUI display or Client call backs.

-Next, each component in detail is examined in detail.
+Next, each component is examined in detail.

 Module
 -------